At a fundraising dinner for a school that serves learning-disabled children, the father of one of the students

 want to cross that line between torture and rehab, and it looked like death

+was winning.
 She was going to be put down that Friday, and I was supposed to come in

 on that Thursday afternoon.
 I didn't want to go to the center that Thursday,